Workflow Metrics

 Note

-Submitting workflow metrics is only available for admins, curators, and platform partners.
+Submitting metrics for workflow executions, and retrieving and updating submitted executions are only available for admins, curators, and platform partners.
 If you’re a platform owner and you don’t have a platform partner user, please contact us via our GitHub issues or open a helpdesk ticket on Discourse and we will help you get set up.

-Go to https://dockstore.org/api/static/swagger-ui/index.html#/extendedGA4GH/executionMetricsPost.
+Go to https://dockstore.org/api/static/swagger-ui/index.html#/extendedGA4GH/executionMetricsPost and provide your Dockstore token using the lock icon at the top right of the endpoint.
 This is the endpoint used to submit metrics to Dockstore.
 Click the “Try it out” button.

-First, fill out the query parameters.
-This is where you’ll input information about which workflow was executed and what platform it was executed on.
+First, fill out the parameters.
+This is where you input information about which workflow was executed and what platform it was executed on.

 For the id parameter, provide the TRS ID of the workflow that you want to submit metrics for.
 For example, the dockstore-tool-bamstats workflow has the TRS ID #workflow/github.com/dockstore/dockstore-tool-bamstats/wdl as shown in the “Info” tab with the label “TRS”.